tlevine/www.thomaslevine.com/content/!/open-data-500-data-dictionary/index.md

 a control group of companies that do not meet the criteria.

 ## Just a questionnaire
-This is the main thing that confused me about the study, so I'm going to explain this part in a bit more depth in case anyone else was also confused.

 Aside from the undocumented data collection, which produces only coarse information, the data collection for the Open Data 500 is just the questionnaire.
 **Really**.
+(This is the main thing that confused me.)

 For example, the Team isn't looking at companies products to see which open data are used, and it isn't looking at annual reports to determine whether the company does a lot of business in the United States.
-This is confusing because the data releases do not look like the questionnaire, but I'm pretty sure that the data come rather directly from the questionnaire.

 ## Sample size
 It is unclear to me how many companies responded to the questionnaire, but I